blacksde/Gapminder-excerpt/GDP and life expection/GDP and life expection.md

 ---
-title: "HW3"
+title: "GDP and lifexp"
 author: "Zichun Ye"
 date: "2014/09/26"
 output: pdf_document
 ---
-In this assignment, we will continue to explore the data set [Gapminder excerpt](http://www.stat.ubc.ca/~jenny/notOcto/STAT545A/examples/gapminder/data/gapminderDataFiveYear.txt).
+In this part, we will continue to explore the data set [Gapminder excerpt](http://www.stat.ubc.ca/~jenny/notOcto/STAT545A/examples/gapminder/data/gapminderDataFiveYear.txt).

 # Preparation